Last updated: Oct, 2020

 Our eyes have evolved to pick up on what is useful, and being aware of this present moment is just that.
 If we had somehow evolved to see things in the past or future, then we would be oblivious to our present existence -- a strange circumstance indeed.

-Following on from this idea of 'Proportionality', we should now return to that earlier debate concerning an astronaut on her four year voyage at relativistic speed to Alpha Centauri.
-Would she encounter that stellar system where she was expecting it to be?
+Following on from this theory of 'Proportionality', we should now return to that earlier debate concerning an astronaut on her four year voyage at relativistic speed to Alpha Centauri.
+Would she encounter that stellar system where she was expecting it to be, or would she break the light barrier and end up marooned?

 Due to Universal Contraction, Alpha Centauri and our planet Earth will be converging as they travel, getting closer to one another to some degree as they themselves contract in size through time.
 Rather than two cosmic bodies running parallel to one another, their drawn trajectories will appear as if a funnel... in geometry a trapezium, just as depicted in the last chapter by an illustration describing Einstein's Light Clock.

 What we would all find amazing is that she managed to travel eight light years and get home in less than two.
-We didn't see it happen, so was it an illusion?
+We didn't see it happen, so was it an illusion..?
 Whose illusion?
+Or did she time travel?

 See Diagram below.